selectiveintellect/vic/syntax.md

     PIC <MCU name>;

-The name of the PIC MCU used is case insensitive although the keyword <code class="highlight"><span class="kn">PIC</span></code> is case sensitive.
+The name of the PIC&reg; MCU used is case insensitive although the keyword <code class="highlight"><span class="kn">PIC</span></code> is case sensitive.

-Even though the PIC name is required, the `vic` compiler allows the user to change the name of the PIC MCU on the [commandline](commandline.html) using the `-p` option.
+Even though the PIC name is required, the `vic` compiler allows the user to change the name of the PIC&reg; MCU on the [commandline](commandline.html) using the `-p` option.

-Thus the same code file can be compiled to various PIC MCU assembly targets by changing the PIC MCU name at runtime, without editing the code.
+Thus the same code file can be compiled to various PIC&reg; MCU assembly targets by changing the PIC&reg; MCU name at runtime, without editing the code.

 ## Pragmas